| Q

 are updating our kitchen and we think we are going with Uba Tuba granite

-black granite because it will show water spots and looks terrible.
-My kitchen
+from black granite because it will show water spots and looks terrible.

-has a lot of sunlight coming in too which I fear will make it worse.
-Is
+My kitchen has a lot of sunlight coming in too which I fear will make

-this advice I should be concerned about?
-Nancy, Dec
+it worse.
+Is this advice I should be concerned about?
+Nancy,

-Second, the main reason why black granite (and Ubatuba, too) show "water
+not black.
+Second, the main reason why black granite (and Ubatuba,

 5959: I

-twice.
-Someone in my house left a soiled pot on it and now I have a circular
+it twice.
+Someone in my house left a soiled pot on it and now I have

-stain on the granite.
-How can I remove the stain when I don't know what
+a circular stain on the granite.
+How can I remove the stain when I

 Dec 15, Reply |